s3g/s3g-dsp/docs/gui-style-guide.md

 - Put compact `TOP`, `SIDE`, and `3/4` view buttons in the primary visual header when a point scene can be reoriented.
+- When camera position is part of the normal editing workflow, save view mode, manual rotation, and zoom with plugin state so reopening a project preserves the user's inspection angle.
 - Put compact `-` / `+` camera zoom buttons near the view buttons when point density can obscure the spatial read.
 Camera zoom changes only the view projection, never AED distance values.